How much is enough? And what does enough mean anyway? These are questions that often go through my mind and I wonder if they go through yours too?

 How much education is enough?
 Here’s a hint, does it help you (or your child) reach the goal of what they want to do?

-In Five Stepping Stones to a Simple Life, I talk quite a bit about decluttering and managing your time.
-It’s hard!
+Decluttering your time is often harder than decluttering your home.
 There are so many good things to be involved in.
 And if you’re living a handmade life then there’s quite a bit of work that has to be done.

 But everyone should have margin in their life.
 My husband often says, “You can have it all, you just can’t have it all at the same time.”
 It’s so true.
 We have to make choices with our time.